 These civilizations might exist concurrently, side by side, in different parts of the world - similar to our political and social

 However, they might also each rise sequentially, dominate at the global level for some time and then falter or disintegrate.

 And, these civilizations might even exist within one larger heterogeneous "nation" - similar to the social classes or sub-cultures we have today.
 In fact, we might have a global super-state, in which various "civilizations" would flourish in their own niches.

-We don't know, how people and states will organize themselves 1000 years from now; but we can be pretty sure that somehow these basic four types of social organization will exist, because they are based on fundamental human characteristics of (a) contemplation and scientific thinking, (b) fighting and conflict, (c) leisure, joy and addiction as well as (d) adventure, curiosity and exploration.
+We don't know, how people and states will organize themselves thousand years from now; but we can be pretty sure that somehow these basic four types of social organization will still exist, because they are based on fundamental human characteristics of (a) contemplation and scientific thinking, (b) fighting and conflict, (c) leisure, joy and addiction as well as (d) adventure, curiosity and exploration.

 A De-volution World: Over the next 1,000 years the human species might be affected by some kind of virus or poison which would slowly modify the human genome in such a way that we would degenerate into a ape-like species.
 We might slowly lose our ability to invent new technology or even handle existing machinery.
 For a few hundred years we probably could survive with poorly patched-up infrastructure; but eventually we would fall back into a primitive type of social organization.
 We would no longer be able to maintain current systems of food production and health services.
 The genetic defects might also cause a decline in our natural fertility.
 In any case, without modern technology we would no longer be able to sustain a multi-billion population on earth.
 Eventually, we would live as small bands of ape-like creatures - dispersed between the ruins of modern urban areas that would slowly be overtaken by nature.